Derivation of generalized Einstein's equations of gravitation in inertial systems based on a sink flow model of particles: Abstract

 \section{Abstract}

 J. C. Maxwell, B. Riemann and H. Poincar$\acute{e}$ have proposed the idea that all microscopic particles are sink flows in a fluidic aether.
 Following this research program, a previous theory of gravitation based on a mechanical model of vacuum and a sink flow model of particles is generalized by methods of special relativistic continuum mechanics.
-In inertial reference frames, we construct a tensorial potential which satisfies the wave equation.
-Inspired by the equation of motion of a test particle, a definition of a metric tensor of a Riemannian spacetime is introduced.
+In inertial coordinate systems, we construct a tensorial potential which satisfies the wave equations.
+Inspired by the equations of motion of a test particle, a definition of a metric tensor of a Riemannian spacetime is introduced.
 Applying Fock's theorem, generalized Einstein's equations in inertial systems are derived based on some assumptions.
-These equations reduce to Einstein's equations in case of weak field in harmonic reference frames.
-In some special non-inertial reference frames, generalized Einstein's equations are derived based on some assumptions.
-If the field is weak and the reference frame is quasi-inertial, these generalized Einstein's equations reduce to Einstein's equations.
-Thus, this theory may also explains all the experiments which support the theory of general relativity.
-There exists some differences between this theory and Einstein's theory of general relativity.
+These equations reduce to Einstein's equations in case of weak field in harmonic coordinate systems.

 \keywords{Einstein's equations; gravitation; general relativity; sink; gravitational aether.}